SKILL.md Specification

 Overview

 Section titled “Overview”SKILL.md is the standard file format for defining AI agent skills in skillshub.
 It is a markdown file with YAML frontmatter.
-The frontmatter declares metadata about the skill (name, version, supported agents, etc.) and the markdown body contains the actual instructions and prompts that get loaded by the AI agent at runtime.
+The frontmatter declares metadata about the skill and the markdown body contains the actual instructions and prompts that get loaded by the AI agent at runtime.

 Every skill directory must contain exactly one SKILL.md file at its root.